Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: ACKNOWLEDGMENT

+This work was supported in part by the National Natural Science Foundation of China under Grant 61922006, and Grant 62088102.

-\begin{IEEEbiography}[{ }]{Jia Li} received the B.E. degree from Tsinghua University in 2005 and the Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences, in 2011.
-He is currently an associate Professor with the School of Computer Science and Engineering, Beihang University, Beijing, China.
-Before he joined Beihang University in Jun.
-2014, he used to conduct research in Nanyang Technological University, Peking University and Shanda Innovations.
-He is the author or coauthor of over 70 technical articles in refereed journals and conferences.
-His research interests include computer vision and multimedia big data, especially the learning-based visual content understanding.
-He is a senior member of IEEE, CIE and CCF.
-More information can be found at http://cvteam.net. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jia Li (Senior Member, IEEE) } received the B.E. degree from Tsinghua University in 2005, and the Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences in 2011.
+He is currently a Full Professor with the School of Computer Science and Engineering, Beihang University, Beijing, China.
+Before he joined Beihang University in June 2014, he used to conduct research at Nanyang Technological University, Peking University, and Shanda Innovations.
+He is the author or coauthor of over 90 technical papers in refereed journals and conferences, such as IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE (TPAMI), IJCV, IEEE TRANSACTIONS ON IMAGE PROCESSING (TIP), CVPR, and ICCV.
+His research interests include computer vision and multimedia big data, especially the understanding and generation of visual contents.
+He is a Senior Member of ACM, CIE, and CCF.
+He has been supported by the Research Funds for Excellent Young Researchers from the National Natural Science Foundation of China since 2019.
+In 2017, he was selected into the Beijing Nova Program and ever received the Second-Grade Science Award of Chinese Institute of Electronics in 2018.
+He received the two Excellent Doctoral Thesis Award from the Chinese Academy of Sciences in 2012 and the Beijing Municipal Education Commission in 2012.
+He received the First-Grade Science-Technology Progress Award from the Ministry of Education, China, in 2010. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jinming Su} is currently pursuing his master degree with the State Key Laboratory of Virtual Reality Technology and Systems, School of Computer Science and Engineering, Beihang University.
+\begin{IEEEbiography}[{ }]{Jinming Su} received his master degree with the State Key Laboratory of Virtual Reality Technology and Systems, School of Computer Science and Engineering, Beihang University in Jan.
+2020.
 He received the B.S. degree from School of Computer Science and Engineering, Northeastern University, in Jul.
 2017.
 His research interests include computer vision, visual saliency analysis and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Changqun Xia} is currently an assistant Professor at Peng Cheng Laboratory, China.
 He received the Ph.D. degree from the State Key Laboratory of Virtual Reality Technology and Systems, School of Computer Science and Engineering, Beihang University, in Jul.
 2019.
-His research interests include computer vision and image understanding. \end{IEEEbiography}
+His research interests include computer vision and image/video understanding. \end{IEEEbiography}